HAVE A GO AT OLYMPIC SPORTS

 She booked her ticket to Paris with victory in the 100m butterfly at the Australian Olympic trials in Brisbane in June, clocking 56.85.

-Emma missed out on the chance to defend her Olympic 100m freestyle title when she was upstaged by the next generation of female sprinters.
+Emma missed out on the chance to defend her Olympic 100m freestyle title when she was defeated by the next generation of female sprinters, in a final where she was one of seven swimmers that were under the qualifying time.